MasterL500/ShoppingList-geode/about.md

 # Shopping List

-<cr>This mod is under development</c> to add more distinct features.
-As for now, it's under "Alpha" phase as we speak.

 Displays a list of all the Items you can buy from the available shops in the game (Icons, Colors, Extra items).
-Will soon include a way to calculate how many mana orbs and diamonds you require to buy everything.
+This mod will have more features in the future, like a method to calculate how many Orbs and Diamonds you need to buy everything.

 ## Options (Settings)